Do you need a running reset button on training?

 We all want to be at the top of our game, at all times.
 But what happens when there’s a setback?
 How do you overcome injury?
 Or burnout?
 Or a plateau in progression?

 These challenges are all indicative of one thing- the body needs to rest and reset.
 We hit these setbacks when the body hasn’t had enough time to recover between training or racing sessions.
 The best way to overcome these types of setbacks is to recognize when they are creeping up and hit the reset button before they happen.

-Determining when a reset is needed
+How do you determine when a reset is needed?

-To prevent setbacks happening in the first place you have to be pretty in tune with your body.
+To prevent setbacks from happening in the first place you have to be pretty in tune with your body.
 Rest and recovery are such a natural and vital component of training that your body will send some very strong signals if it is not getting enough.
 It’s like not eating for extended periods of time, the longer you go the stronger the hunger pains get.
 So, what are some signals that the body is about to experience a setback:

 - Prolonged soreness

 - Excessive fatigue (even after a good night’s sleep or a day off)